Influenza Immunisation Program

 - Vaccination is the single most effective way of protecting yourself against influenza infection.

-- Hand washing, covering your cough or sneeze as well as practising personal hygiene, such as trying not to touch your mouth or nose are also important preventative measures.
+- Hand washing, covering your cough or sneeze, practicing good personal hygiene such as trying not to touch your mouth or nose, are also important preventative measures.

-- Follow these healthy habits and view these useful health and hygiene resources to potentially avoid influenza.
+- Follow these healthy habits to avoid influenza and view these useful health and hygiene resources.